Jitter Sensing and Control for Multi-Plane Phase Retrieval: RESULTS

 To evaluate the effectiveness of tip/tilt correction under more realistic conditions, an aberrator plate was placed near the pupil plane (just upstream of the “telescope”) to induce phase distortions while minimizing scintillation.
 Figure~\ref{fig:aberr_planes} shows the resulting measurement planes for three different aberration cases.
 Unlike the known tip/tilt trials, no additional mis-pointing was injected; misalignments arise purely from the aberrated wavefront.
 A WA centroiding analysis was applied to each spot image, and the resulting centroids are overlaid as red circles in the figure.

 The corresponding phase reconstructions, before and after tip/tilt correction, are shown in Figure~\ref{fig:aberr_recon}.
-Improvements are evident in the corrected results, particularly for Aberrations 1 and 3, where the reconstructions no longer exhibit branch cuts and the wavefronts appear significantly smoother.
+Improvements are evident visually in the corrected results, particularly for Aberrations 1 and 3, where the reconstructions no longer exhibit branch cuts and the wavefronts appear smoother.
 These changes suggest that the tip/tilt estimation and correction procedure is performing effectively.
 This conclusion is further supported by Figure~\ref{fig:uplot}, which shows the root mean square (RMS) wavefront reconstruction error as a function of applied tip/tilt offset.
+RMS values were computed by applying additional tip and tilt offsets in post-processing to the aberrated datasets in Figure~\ref{fig:aberr_recon}, reconstructing the phase, and then comparing each result to the corresponding tip/tilt-corrected reconstruction.
 For each aberration, small errors in tip/tilt estimation can lead to large reconstruction inaccuracies.
 To achieve diffraction-limited performance, the required tip/tilt accuracy is $\approx \pm0.5\,\lambda/D$ for Aberration 2, and $\approx \pm0.2\,\lambda/D$ for Aberrations 1 and 3.

-Based on prior simulations\cite{Abbott2025}, the WA method is expected to achieve an accuracy of roughly $\pm 0.3\,\lambda/D$, which is comparable to the requirements estimated from lab data using a single measurement.
-In practice, integrating WA into a closed-loop AO system that drives tip/tilt modes to null provides a path forward for ensuring reliable wavefront reconstructions.
-In other words, as tip/tilt correction improves, wavefront reconstructions improve, making the measurement plane images more symmetric, which in turn allows WA to achieve higher precision (down to $0.1\,\lambda/D$ in the unaberrated case) --- establishing a positive feedback loop for the nlCWFS.
+Based on prior simulations \cite{Abbott2025}, the WA method is expected to achieve an accuracy of roughly $\pm 0.3\,\lambda/D$, which is comparable to the requirements estimated from lab data using a single measurement.
+In practice, integrating WA into a closed-loop AO system that drives tip/tilt modes toward null provides a path forward for ensuring reliable wavefront reconstructions.
+In other words, as tip/tilt correction improves, wavefront reconstructions improve, making the measurement plane images more symmetric, which in turn allows WA to achieve improved centroid accuracy (approximately $\pm 0.1\,\lambda/D$ in the unaberrated case; Figure~\ref{fig:known_rmse}, Section \ref{sec:known_res}), establishing a positive feedback loop for the nlCWFS.